Website Manager

 The two teams traded blows throughout the contest.
 Chinese Taipei tied the game in the third on a Zi-Han Yang RBI double, then moved ahead 3–2 in the fourth on Chieh-Yu Sung’s two-base hit.
 Simi Valley’s pitching and timely hitting kept the game within reach, despite Taipei adding single runs in the fifth and sixth innings on RBI singles from Shih-Min Chung and Chen, respectively.

 Trailing 5–3 entering the bottom of the sixth, Simi Valley mounted its decisive rally.
 Halverson’s single ignited the frame, followed by Theobald’s run-scoring hit and a key RBI double from Riely Loggins to knot the score.
-First baseman Trenton Nelson’s sacrifice fly plated the go-ahead run, giving Simi Valley its first lead since the second inning.
+First baseman Trenten Nelson’s sacrifice fly plated the go-ahead run, giving Simi Valley its first lead since the second inning.

 Halverson paced Simi Valley’s 11-hit attack, going 3-for-4 with an RBI, while Theobald and Loggins each added two hits and two RBIs.
 Chen led all hitters for Chinese Taipei with a 3-for-3 performance, collecting a home run, double, single, and three RBIs.